leehyon/crash-autosar/README.md

 # Crash AUTOSAR

-This guide aims to provide an introduction to the foundational knowledge, code practices, and various online resources necessary for entering the field of AUTOSAR.
-It's designed to help individuals interested in automotive software development quickly grasp the essential knowledge in AUTOSAR.
+This guide aims to provide an introduction to the foundational knowledge, code practices, and various online resources related to AUTOSAR.
+Its aim is to help individuals interested in this field to quickly grasp relevant knowledge about automotive software development.

 ## Motivation

-While I have spent several years in the automotive industry, my previous exposure to AUTOSAR was limited to conceptual understanding, without hands-on experience in project development.
-However, due to current work requirements, I now need to participate in AUTOSAR application layer development.
-This guide serves as a starting point, allowing me to build knowledge from scratch and gradually accumulate expertise in collaboration with others.
+Although I have been working in the automotive field for many years, my previous understanding of AUTOSAR was limited to basic concepts, and I lacked experience in actual project development.
+However, due to current work requirements, I now need to participate in a portion of AUTOSAR application layer development.
+With the help of this document, I hope to start from scratch and gradually accumulate knowledge, aiming for mutual progress.

 Currently, I might primarily focus on maintaining the documentation in Chinese.